Battle of Neerwinden (1793): Combat

 Dumouriez believed that Coburg would put his main strength on the right wing to protect the Austrian line of communications.
 Therefore, he planned to throw his heaviest blow against Coburg's left wing.
 Clerfayt's line stretched from Neerwinden, across Mittelwinden hill to Oberwinden village on the left.
 Dumouriez directed Valence to outflank Oberwinden with one column, attack Oberwinden frontally with the second and seize the Mittelwinden hill with the third.
 On Valence's left, Chartres was ordered to attack Neerwinden with his columns.
 At 7:00 am, the French swarmed across the Little Gete but Valence was unable to capture the Mittelwinden hill until noon.
 The French seized Racour, Oberwinden and finally Neerwinden.

 The Coalition forces launched attack after attack on the villages which were stubbornly defended by the French.
 Meanwhile, Austrian cavalry charges were highly effective in the open ground between the settlements.
 After bitter fighting in which Oberwinden and Racour changed hands repeatedly, the two villages and Neerwinden were recaptured by Clerfayt's troops.
 An Austrian cavalry charge pressed back the French even farther.
 Dumouriez attempted one more all-out attack with his right but it failed.
 The French cavalry covered the retreat of the infantry, with Chartres and Valence maintaining a position along the Little Gete.

 When Miranda attacked that morning, Coburg's first reaction was to draw substantial troops from his center to reinforce his right flank.
 Initially, Archduke Charles' men were driven back to Dorsmael but then they held on to the village.
 The French Reserve captured Leau and threatened Halle but was soon thrown back.
 The main fighting occurred between 3:00 and 6:00 PM when Miaczinski's column seized Dorsmael but counterattacks drove his soldiers out.
 Other attacks withered in the face of the strong Coalition defenses.
 Charles saw an opportunity and hurled his cavalry on the tired French soldiers.
 The Left Wing became so demoralized that its troops were driven back to Tienen before Miranda could rally them.
-When Dumouriez heard of the defeat of Miranda's wing on the morning of the 19th he was forced to order a retreat.
+Miranda's conduct during the retreat later became controversial.
+His defense before the Revolutionary Tribunal maintained that he had attacked on Dumouriez's written orders, rallied his troops after they were forced back, and informed Dumouriez of the retreat.
+Dumouriez subsequently blamed Miranda for the defeat.